-- Using a sharp knife, peel the orange, removing all the bitter white pith; working over a medium bowl, cut between the membranes to release the segments.
+- Using your hands or a sharp knife, peel the orange; working over a medium bowl, cut between the membranes to release the segments into the bowl.
+Alternatively, cut the fruit in half lengthwise and then coarsely chop.
 Discard any seeds.
-Pour off all but 1 tablespoon juice.
+Pour off all but about 1 tablespoon orange juice.

 - Strip the parsley leaves from the stems; coarsely chop the leaves.

 Calories: 500, Protein: 39g (78% DV), Fiber: 5g (20% DV), Total Fat: 30g (46% DV), Monounsaturated Fat: 20g, Polyunsaturated Fat: 4.5g, Saturated Fat: 5g (25% DV), Cholesterol: 55mg (18% DV), Sodium: 380mg (16% DV), Carbohydrates: 22g (7% DV), Total Sugars: 11g, Added Sugars: 0g (0% DV).
 Contains: Fish, Tree Nuts

 Sodium does not include pantry salt; for reference, ¼ teaspoon kosher salt added to the recipe averages 240mg per serving, or 10% DV).
 Not a significant source of trans fat.